Frequently Asked Questions

 What happens after my application is submitted?

-Your application will go through two stages of review.
-In the first stage, we will check your application for all required materials and check for completeness.
-Your application status can be check online.
+We will check your application for all required materials and check for completeness.

 How can I find out the status of my application?